MLHale/nebraska-gencyber/teachers/firewall/README.md

 ![iptables screenshot](./img/ssoutput2.png)

 Turns out we controlled the IPv4 network interface, but completely forgot about **IPv6**.
 This happens a lot in real systems too.
-In particular, while port 22 for ssh access may be blocked in IPv4, but it is often left accessible using a IPv6 address.
+In particular, while port 22 for ssh access may be blocked in IPv4, but it is often left accessible using an IPv6 address.
 Check if that is the case with your server.

 Run the following command to check the state of IPv6 interface on our server.
 Notice the `6` in the `ip6tables` command.